Skip to main content

 2. Click Automate > Apps in the top navigation

-4. Enter your Shopify site domain, and then click Next.
+4. Enter your Shopify site domain, and then click Install app

-Optional: Click Import purchase history to import all your previous Shopify buyers as Kit subscribers.
+8. Choose whether to import all previous Shopify buyers as Kit subscribers (see below)

 "Shopify-No Marketing" Tag

-If an existing Kit subscriber makes a purchase on your Shopify store and doesn't check that box, they too will receive the "Shopify-No Marketing" tag.
+If an existing Kit subscriber makes a purchase on your Shopify store and doesn't check the box to allow marketing emails, they, too, will receive the "Shopify-No Marketing" Tag.

 You may want to identify these subscribers so that you don't exclude them from your emails.
 After all, they were already a consenting, confirmed subscriber on your email list before making the purchase.